microsoft/vscode-docs/docs/python/environments.md

 1. Select the **File** > **Preferences** > **Settings** command (`kb(workbench.action.openSettings)`) to open your User [Settings](/docs/getstarted/settings.md).

-2. Create or modify an entry for `python.pythonPath` with the full path to the Python executable.
+2. Create or modify an entry for `python.pythonPath` with the full path to the Python executable (or the folder containing the executable).

     For example: